2ndQuadrant/postgres-installer/README-windows.txt

 Setting up Tcl
 ==============

+NOTE: If you have already restart the service via "serverctl.vbs" then please skip first 3 steps.

 .
-Go into 'Environment variables' and set path of Tcl which is '__INSTALLDIR__\pl-languages\Tcl-8.6\bin' .
-Open 'cmd' and restart the postgreSQL service
+Open 'cmd' as an administrator
+.
+Go to __PGHOME__\bin
+. serverctl.vbs restart
 .
 Connect to 'psql'
 .
 Run query 'CREATE LANGUAGE pltcl;'